diodelass/udpe506e/README.md

 What?
 No.

 This is the opposite of DDoS attack.
-An effective DDoS involves many computers all sending data to a small number of target computers, overwhelming the target with a large volume of requests.
+An effective DDoS involves many computers all sending data to a small number of target computers, overwhelming the target with a large volume of requests that consume resources to process.
 This program sends a single packet to each address on the internet, meaning that each server will receive about one packet.
-Since most servers probably won't expect it, their software will just filter it out, and continue on as normal.
-It will be like a single-port port scan, except even less invasive, because most servers will not have anything listening on UDP port 101 (HOSTNAME uses port 101, but I believe this is TCP only), and the packet will simply be rejected without a reply.
+Since most servers probably won't expect it - and probably won't even run any services that listen on UDP port 101 at all - their software won't waste any time processing it.
+Given this, and the fact that the expected minimum time between packets for a randomly-selected IPv4 address is about three hours, this program is about as far from a DDoS script as can be imagined.

+If you're still unconvinced, know that there are worms out there, such as [Linux.Muldrop.14](https://vms.drweb.com/virus/?_is=1&i=15389228), that constantly scan the IPv4 address range for computers with SSH servers, and upon finding one, tries to log in with the default username and password of the Raspberry Pi.
+This happens constantly and consumes far more processing time on target machines than this program does, and yet it still remains almost unnoticed.

 Meanwhile, your computer - the one running this program - will have one of its processor threads loaded for septillions of years (or until you interrupt it), during which it will also be transmitting a huge